glinders/docker-trac-ha/README.md

 # trac as a Docker service

-trac runs as a ervice, using a data container.
+trac runs as a service, using a data container.

 Data can be backed up and restored using the backup and restore containers